 Beaufort Scale: An empirical method to describe wind speed.

-Fly Market Kite Making Supply: You have a vision.
+Fly Market: You have a vision.
 Maybe you think the blue sky needs just a little bit of red.
 Perhaps you believe the clouds would look better with your grandchildren's faces in front of them.
 Competition, aerial art, or just for fun.
 Whatever you can dream, Fly Market can help you build.

 Japan Kite Association: The Japan Kite Association is a nonprofit organization dedicated to promoting mutual friendship and cultural exchange of the world, through kite-building and kite-flying.